SynergOps/SQL/11 - stored_proc-vs-udf.md

+# What are the key considerations for using UDF vs Stored Procedures

 When deciding between using a stored procedure or a user-defined function (UDF) in your application development, consider the following structured approach to make an informed
 choice: